-Specialized instruction such as English Language Learners (ELL), special education and interventions will be provided as appropriate.
-Instruction techniques may vary between tiers and teachers will work to provide students with the best strategies to match the learning environment.
+Specialized instruction such as accommodations for English Language Learners (ELL), students with disabilities, special education and planned interventions will be provided as appropriate or as described by

+Individual Educations Plans (IEP).
+Instructional techniques may vary between tiers and teachers will work to provide students with the best strategies to match the learning environment.